pehyanbin/pehyanbin/README.md

-And also some knowledge on :
+And also very little knowledge on :

 - Cybersecurity SY0-701
 - Artificial Intelligence